 Lancaster Redevelopment Agency v.
 Dibley (1993) 20 Cal.App.4th 1650, 25 Cal.Rptr.2d 593

-Use of low and moderate income housing trust funds to pay for construction of freeway overpasses is improper where it will not result in construction of new housing for persons of low and moderate income.
+KBB’s representation of the defendant challenging the redevelopment agency’s use of low- and moderate-income housing trust funds to pay for construction of freeway overpasses with no related affordable housing construction.
+Court ruled that such use of funds was improper where the overpass construction would not result in the construction of new housing for persons of low and moderate income.

 A Local and Regional Monitor v.
 City of Los Angeles (1993) 12 Cal.App.4th 1773, 16 Cal.Rptr.2d 358